Sajith-K-Sasi/livekit_langgraph/README.md

 # livekit_langgraph

-This is a simple example of a livekit agent that uses langgraph to process audio and generate responses.
+This is a simple example to talk with a langgraph agent in realtime using speech with livekit.

 ## Setup